-And the water was spent in the bottle, and she cast the child under one of the shrubs....
+And the damsel ran, and told them of her mother's house these things....

 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.